anchpop/wise_mans_haskell/book.md

     foo x = x * 3
     ```

-    If you're unsure, you can try entering it into GHCi.
+    If you're unsure, you can try entering it into GHCi and playing with it.

 2) In GHCi, write a function called `circumference`, which takes a number and multiplies it by `3.14`.